 Broadcaster training:

-Rachel Sloane Partnerships offers in-house short courses and workshops for new and experienced radio presenters and production staff.
+Rachel Sloane offers in-house short courses and workshops for new and experienced radio presenters and production staff.

 The sessions are suitable for broadcasters and contributors working in community or schools radio, ILR and BBC... or anyone who wants to professionalise their own podcasts.